Can a Woman Cause Erectile Dysfunction in a Man?

 Lifestyle factors such as diet, exercise, and substance use can also influence both physical and psychological health.
 A sedentary lifestyle and poor nutrition can lead to obesity and cardiovascular issues, which are known contributors to erectile dysfunction.
 On the other hand, regular physical activity not only improves physical health but also boosts mood and reduces anxiety, creating a positive feedback loop that can enhance sexual function.
 Understanding the interplay between these factors is essential for developing a comprehensive approach to managing erectile dysfunction.

-It is important to clarify that erectile dysfunction is not something a woman can directly cause.
+Erectile dysfunction is not something a woman can directly cause.
 ED is a medical condition with physical and psychological roots.
-The dynamics within a relationship, including interactions with a partner, can influence a man’s sexual function.
+That said, the dynamics within a relationship, including interactions with a partner, can influence a man's sexual function.

 For example, ongoing relationship stress, lack of emotional connection, or feelings of rejection can contribute to psychological distress in men.
 This distress can manifest as erectile difficulties.
 In this sense, a partner’s behavior or the quality of the relationship may be a contributing factor, but not the sole cause of ED.